supercollider/supercollider/README_MACOS.md

 You may also want to make the expected SDK-Version and location explicit, using:

-`-DCMAKE_OSX_SYSROOT=`
+    -DCMAKE_OSX_SYSROOT=

 This is often useful to point to an older SDK even with a newer Xcode installed.
 These are generally located in the

-`/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs`
+    /Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs

 of an Xcode.app package.

-You can build without using XCode using `make`, by omitting the `-G Xcode` - in this case, your build command is `make` rather than `xcodebuild`

-Qt Creator has very good `cmake` integration and can build `cmake` projects without requiring a `cmake` generated project file.
-If you have Qt5 via homebrew installed, you can install Qt Creator by running:
+Qt Creator has very good `cmake` integration and allows to run it from within the IDE.
+Qt Creator comes with Qt but may need to be activated by a command like:

-    brew linkapps qt5
+    brew linkapps qt

 Building without Qt or the IDE